pdefusco/CDE_121_HOL/step_by_step_guides/english/part_00_setup.md

 ## Objective

-This git repository hosts the data setup automation for the HOL.
-The script consists of a series of CDE CLI commands that create synthetic data in cloud storage for each participant.
+This git repository hosts the setup automation for the HOL.
+The script consists of a series of CDE CLI commands that first create synthetic data in cloud storage for each participant, and then create the shared CDE Resource by every participant.

-This automation does not run the labs.
-These are very easy to create from the CDE UI and do not require automation.
+This automation does not run the actual lab material.
+These are easy to create from the CDE UI and do not require automation.

 ## Table of Contents